JackofD/game-deal-test/README.md

 ## Assumptions

 - That the Api works correctly and will allow all requirements to be completed.
-- That the specification and design has been thought through as is feasible with the resources available.
+- That the specification and design has been thought through and is feasible with the resources available.
 - That the project is feasible.